mui/material-ui/packages/pigment-css-react/README.md

 </Button>;
 ```

-**Example 3** — Apply styles based on a condition:
+**Example 3** – Conditionally applied styles:

 The value of the `props` can be a function that returns a boolean.
-If the function returns `true`, the styles are applied.
+If the function returns `true`, then the styles are applied.

 ```jsx
 const Button = styled('button')({